babenkoivan/fluent-array/README.md

 #### Dynamic getter

-To retrieve the value from [the storage array](#storage-array) you can use the dynamic getter.
+To retrieve a value from [the storage array](#storage-array) you can use a dynamic getter.

 ```php
 $fluentArray = (new FluentArray())